 The Norwegian Directorate of Norwegian Immigration (UDI) requires that you:

-Admitted self-funded non-EU/Swiss students must transfer their deposit ( proof of financial ability) to the holding deposit account at The Arctic Student Welfare Organisation to apply for a Study Permit within 1 JUNE.
+Self-funded students from outside the EU/EEA area must transfer their deposit ( proof of financial ability) to the holding deposit account at The Arctic Student Welfare Organisation to be able to apply for a Study Permit within 1 JUNE.

-All non-EU/Swiss students have to apply for a student visa, known as Study Permit, before entering Norway.
+You must apply for a student visa, known as Study Permit, before entering Norway for study purposes.

-The housing guarantee, which is required for applying for Study Permit, is your Letter for Visa Purposes OR Confirmation of Housing Guarantee.
+The housing guarantee, which is required for applying for Study Permit, is your Letter for Visa Purposes.